 1. I must take a discipline section that matches my career.

-1. BEC content is being eliminated.
+4. BEC content was eliminated.

 BEC content will be split among four of the six exam sections.
 The BEC section might be gone, but the content remains.